Fifteen days in early May, 2016

 Joining the Canal de L’Aisne a la Marne

-So we left Soissons on a super sunny day and delighted in the smooth calm countryside along the River Aisne.
+So we left Soissons and it’s marvellous abbey ruin on a super sunny day and delighted in the smooth calm countryside along the River Aisne.

 By later afternoon we were looking to moor up, and chose a quiet mooring near Cys-la-Commune – very rural – and between two villages.